matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 ## Reading the Counter value

 Let's create a small script for viewing the value of the counter.
-For the sake of simplicity we will keep in the same folder as the hardhat project, but in order to keep the tutorial generic we will not use any hardhat-specific features in it.
+For the sake of simplicity, we will keep it in the same folder as the hardhat project, but to keep the tutorial generic we will not use any hardhat-specific features in it.

 ### Getting the ABI of the Counter

-In order to get the ABI of the Counter, the user shuld copy the `abi` array from the compilation artifact located at `artifacts/contracts/tmp/Flattened.sol`.
+To get the ABI of the Counter, the user should copy the `abi` array from the compilation artifact located at `artifacts/contracts/tmp/Flattened.sol`.

 1. Create the `scripts` folder in the project root.